eclipse-ecal/ecal/index.md

   Enable the eCAL to use Npcap for udp socket communication (i.e. the Win10 performance fix)
 - `ECAL_THIRDPARTY_BUILD_PROTOBUF`, default `ON`
   Build Protobuf with eCAL, included as a submodule in the thirdparty folder.
 You can always use your custom protobuf installation, this is only for convenience.
 Note, at least protobuf 3.0 is required to compile eCAL, we recommend using 3.5.1 or newer (tested with 3.5.1).
-- `ECAL_THIRDPARTY_BUILD_PROTOBUF`, default `ON`
+- `ECAL_THIRDPARTY_BUILD_SPDLOG`, default `ON`
+  Build Spdlog with eCAL, included as a submodule in the thirdparty folder.
+You can always use your custom spdlog installation, this is only for convenience.
+- `ECAL_THIRDPARTY_BUILD_GTEST`, default `OFF`
-  Build Protobuf with eCAL, included as a submodule in the thirdparty folder.
-You can always use your custom protobuf installation, this is only for convenience.
-Note, at least protobuf 3.0 is required to compile eCAL, we recommend using 3.5.1 or newer (tested with 3.5.1).
+  Build GoogleTest with eCAL, included as a submodule in the thirdparty folder.
+You can always use your custom gtest installation, this is only for convenience.

 All options can be passed on the command line `cmake -D<option>=<value>` or in the CMake GUI application.